-Since 1991, the ENP program has worked to establish a community of nonproliferation specialists across the former Soviet Union.
+Since 1991, the Eurasia Nonproliferation Program has worked to establish a community of nonproliferation specialists across the former Soviet Union.
 Today, it works in education, training and outreach.

 - Russian nuclear posture & nuclear doctrine developments